payne/docker-compose-talk/docker-compose.md

 ----
 # Agenda
 1. Tour of Docker Compose
-1. Spring boot, angular, postgresql use case
+1. Beancount & fava use case
-1. Beancount use case
+1. OAuth2 proxy use case -- AMAZING!
-1. WAF use case
+1. TODO: Spring boot, angular, postgresql use case
-1. Heroku?
+1. TODO: WAF use case

 ----
 # Tour of Docker Compose